dannny007/dannny007/README.md

 ### Hi there 👋
-I am Daniel artist and songwriter  	:notes::headphones::stuck_out_tongue_closed_eyes: i am currently learning web developement :globe_with_meridians:
+I am Daniel artist and songwriter 🎶🎧😝 i am currently learning web developement 🌐
-It seems overwelhming but i would survive:sweat_smile:
+It seems overwelhming but i would survive😅

+And finally Here!

 <!--